-Strength (ST) describes a character’s muscle strength.
-It’s an important ability for melee combat, and determines carrying capacity.
+Strength (St) describes a character’s muscle strength.
+It’s an important ability for melee combat, and determines carrying capacity and stamina

-Agility (AG) is a character’s ability to act when necessary, and also describes how a character is able to move around.
-It’s important for climbing, swimming, running, the amount of actions a character can take in combat, sneaking, gymnastics and tumbling in general.
+Agility (Ag) is a character’s ability to act when necessary, and also describes how a character is able to move around.
+It’s important for climbing, swimming, running, sneaking, gymnastics and tumbling in general.

 Each of these attributes are described as a value of 1-12, with 4-7 being average values.
 A character with a 2 in Empathy may not even be able to articulate a thought, while a character with an 11 in Empathy is able to persuade even kings.

 For RLP, two main pool values are important, with a third being tracked, but really just important for magically trained characters.
 Every character starts with 1 level of the "Health Pool", "Stamina Pool" and "Mana Pool" Perks.